-- The Water Meter Department responded to 6064 service calls with 441 of them direct meter replacements in addition to meter reading and meter change outs.
-We currently have 340 large meters on radio read including most of our larger buildings and complexes.
-The Department currently tracks and maintains records for 470 Back Flow Cross Connection devices located in the City of Binghamton and we have several employees certified for back flow testing which take care of our in house devices. - The Water Distribution Department replaced 9 hydrants, repaired 18 main breaks replaced 13 water services and over 125 feet of new water main including 15 gate valves in addition to standard duties and street reconstruction projects.
-We also respond to numerous service calls and many late nights and after hour repairs. - Our Street utility and reconstruction work included 2,005 Feet of new water main ranging from 6" 12" diameters.
-50 new and replaced water service lines.
-31 new fire hydrants.
-104 new system gate valves.
+- The Water Meter Department Cleared over 7000 service orders both in the field and office level actions.
+504 of them direct meter replacements in addition to meter reading and leak detection services.
+We have begun increasing the number of radio read water meters including most of our larger buildings and complexes.
+The Department currently tracks and maintains records for 750 Back Flow Cross Connection devices located in the City of Binghamton and we have several employees certified for back flow testing which take care of our in-house devices. - The Water Distribution Department replaced 8 hydrants, repaired 9 main breaks replaced 7 water services and over 120 feet of new water main including 8 gate valves in addition to standard duties and street reconstruction projects.
+We also respond to numerous service calls and many late nights and after hour repairs. - Our Street utility and reconstruction work included 3950 Feet of new water main ranging from 6" 12" diameters.
+51 new and replaced water service lines.
+33 new fire hydrants.
+127 new system gate valves.
 These replacements help us continue to serve our community for years into the future.

-IN CLOSING
+In CLOSING